 Tax evasion Is the process of attempting to pay less than what you legally should, which is considered a crime.
 It could involve not reporting certain forms of income, paying employees cash so that you don’t pay employment taxes or even trying to hide assets.
 In some cases, people engage in tax fraud to avoid paying taxes, possibly by claiming more dependents than they have or by trying to claim deductions that they don’t actually qualify to receive.

 Defending Yourself if the IRS Inquires

 Certain situations, such as a discrepancy between your tax return and an income filing provided by an employer can alert the IRS to potential tax issues.
 Other mistakes and oversights can also put you at greater risk for an audit or review.

-When the IRS starts to look closely at your tax information or alleges that you have underpaid or evaded taxes, you may need to prepare yourself for an audit or to defend yourself against criminal allegations were related to taxes.
+When the IRS starts to look closely at your tax information or alleges that you have underpaid or evaded taxes, you may need to prepare yourself for an audit or to defend yourself against criminal allegations related to taxes.
 Make sure that you have experienced representation to help.

 To learn more about the Difference Between Tax Avoidance and Evasion, contact The Law Office of Lance R. Drury.